xiaoli-dong/nf-fluAB/README.md

 >If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with -profile test before running the workflow on actual data.

 ### Check pipeline command line options
-You can clone or download the nf-fluab from github to local computer or you can directly run the pipeline from github.
-To check the pipeline command line options:
+You can download the nf-fluab from github to local computer or you can directly run the pipeline from github remotely.
+The following is an example how to check the command line options without downloading the pipeline locally:

 ```
 # running directly from github without downloading or cloning
 nextflow run xiaoli-dong/nf-fluab -r 7f72d6c --help